lit/lit.dev/packages/lit-dev-content/site/docs/composition/component-composition.md

 For more information on dispatching and listening for events, see [Events](/docs/components/events/).

-## Using the mediator pattern
+## Passing data across the tree

+Properties down and events up is a good rule to start with.
+But what if you need to exchange data between two components that don't have a direct descendant relationship?
+For example, two components that are siblings in the shadow tree?

-A component that's made up of subcomponents can use the _mediator pattern_ to manage complexity.
-Subcomponents shouldn't communicate with each other directly.
-Instead, interactions should be _mediated._ A simple way to implement the mediator pattern is by having the owning component handle events from its children, and in turn update the state of its children as necessary by passing changed data back down the tree.
+One solution to this problem is to use the _mediator pattern_.
+In the mediator pattern, peer components don't communicate with each other directly.
+Instead, interactions are _mediated_ by a third party.

+A simple way to implement the mediator pattern is by having the owning component handle events from its children, and in turn update the state of its children as necessary by passing changed data back down the tree.
+By adding a mediator, you can pass data across the tree using the familiar events-up, properties-down principle.

 In the following example, the mediator element listens for events from the input and button elements in its shadow DOM.
 It controls the enabled state of the button so the user can only click **Submit** when there's text in the input.